crllect/xorro/README.md

 # Xorro
 ### This is obviously still a WIP project, but my idea with this was to take an all-in-one proxy solution (such as sodium or rammerhead) and combine it with an extensive game library.
 That project was never really finished but was released in the form of Zorro.
 But I decided to try again with a different goal in mind, that of replicating the style of Hyprland, which is a pretty popular tiling window manager.
+I have never done something like this, so its going to suck for the most part.
+Follow me or star the project if your interested in how this is going to come out.
 ---
 ```java
 while (true) {